 Mary Ellen got involved with the United Way of Greater Victoria in the mid 1990s, initially by taking part in fund allocation committees.
 She participated in reviews and reorganization of the funding process, ultimately sitting on the Family and Community Wellbeing Impact Council.
-She is honoured to be serving now as Chair of the Board for the United Way of Greater Victoria and hopes to bring her knowledge of factors contributing to health and wellness in our community to her role.
+She is honoured to be serving now as Past Chair of the Board for the United Way of Greater Victoria and hopes to bring her knowledge of factors contributing to health and wellness in our community to her role.

 Sharon Moysey, Chair, Finance Committee

 Sharon is a Chartered Professional Accountant and holds a Bachelor of Commerce degree.
 She retired from the provincial public service as Assistant Deputy Minister in February 2014.
 Her career included cross-government work on building healthy communities; designing and improving social services delivery for vulnerable citizens; and financial management of organizations in the transportation, construction, and social services sectors.